 Support for this project was provided by the President and the Vice President for Research at Tel Aviv University, office and MISTI Global Seed Funds (MIT)

-PI: Tali Hatuka, Urban Planning, Tel Aviv University
+PI: Prof. Tali Hatuka, Urban Planning, Tel Aviv University

 RA/TA: Stephen Kennedy